ryanherkt3/ryanherkt3/README.md

   - Auckland (hybrid / fully remote)
   - Hamilton, Wellington / Christchurch / Dunedin (fully remote)
 - 🦘 Australia:
-  - Melbourne, Sydney, Brisbane, Adelaide, Perth (any)
+  - Melbourne, Sydney, Brisbane, Adelaide (any)

 I am a New Zealand citizen, have full, unrestricted working rights in both countries, and can relocate at a moment's notice.